 Our Siem Reap backpacking guide is packed with travel tips and advice about backpacking in Siem Reap, Cambodia.
 Discover the must visit places, travelling safely in Siem Reap, find good places to eat, get around the city with ease, discover quality accommodation and more.
 Written by fellow travellers, our Siem Reap backpacking guide will help you make the most out of your time in Cambodia – you can also post your own experiences and connect with fellow travellers.

-Backpackers heading to Siem Reap will find a wonderful city that is the capital city of Siem Reap Province, and located in northwestern Cambodia.
+Backpackers heading to Siem Reap will find a wonderful city that is the capital of Siem Reap Province, located in northwestern Cambodia.
 Siem Reap is the epicentre of Cambodia’s tourist traffic owing to its proximity to the magnificent Angkor temple complex.
 Once a series of small riverside villages, Siem Reap has seen a flurry of expansion since the 1990s when the Khmer Rouge era ended, and is now a popular lure for backpackers, volunteers and expats alike.
 Siem Reap is attractive for its laid-back pace of life and low cost of travelling.
 It has a balance of traditional Cambodian life and most Western amenities, thanks to a large expat population.

 The main tourist area of Siem Reap popular with backpackers is a relatively compact triangular block that contains the Old Market (Psar Chas) and Pub Street.
 This area is jam-packed with inexpensive restaurants, bars, souvenir shops, coffee shops and cute boutiques.
 A stone’s throw away are several night markets that are well worth a browse for cheap clothing, accessories and gifts, plus a multi-screen cinema showing English-language movies and numerous supermarkets and mini marts.

 Other popular areas